Photo credit: CARE/Victoria Love

 Today 2.5 billion people still lack access to formal financial services.
 With the right support, these people could save US$145bn a year.

-The draft charter builds on the experiences of, and lessons learned through Banking on Change over the last four years.
-Following this dialogue, we plan to build an Alliance of 100 leading organisations who will support the principles and can help develop new savings products for poor communities in the developing world.
+The charter builds on the experiences of, and lessons learned through Banking on Change over the last four years.
+We plan to build an Alliance of 100 leading organisations who will support the principles and can help develop new savings products for poor communities in the developing world.

 Extending formal banking services to the world’s poorest communities will improve their quality of life through increases in household income, investments in micro-enterprises, and spending on healthcare and education.

 Banking on Change: breaking barriers to financial inclusion